vmware/chap/USERGUIDE.md

 ## Allocation Signatures

 A **signature** is a pointer at the very start of an allocation to memory that is not writable.
 In the case of 'C++' a **signature** might point to a vtable, which can be used to identify the name of a class or struct associated with the given allocation.
 A **signature** might also point to a function or a constant string literal.
 Many commands in chap allow one to use a signature, either by name or numeric value to limit the scope of the command.
+Anywhere one can use a signature, one can alternatively use **-** to limit the scope to **unsigned** allocations, which are allocations that have no signature.

 `chap` has several ways to attempt to map signatures to names.
 One is that `chap` will always attempt, using just the core, to follow the signature to a vtable to the typeinfo to the mangled type name and unmangle the name.
 Another, if the mangled name is not available in the core, is to use a combination of the core and the associated binaries to obtain the mangled type name.
 Another is to create requests for gdb, in a file called _core-path_.symreqs, depend on the user to run that as a script from gdb, and read the results from a file called _core-path_.symdefs.